XR2Learn/personalization-integration-template/README.md

-# XR2Learn Unity App Example (Integration Personalization Enablers and Unity Applications)
+# XR2Learn Unity App Personalization Integration Template (Integration between Personalization Enablers and Unity Applications)

 This is an example app of how to communicate a Unity Application with Personalization Enablers.
 Personalization Enablers and Unity application to communicate by exchanging messages using Pub/Sub protocol.